Green Party vote good news for James Shaw

-The Green Party has voted down a major constitutional change that would give Party delegates more power over choosing how the party goes into government.
+The Green Party has voted down a major constitutional change that would give party delegates more power over choosing how the party goes into government.

-The vote will be seen as a boost to James Shaw, the former Green Party co-leader who was ousted from his job on Saturday after failing to get a 75 per cent majority to renew his mandate.
+The vote will be seen as a boost to James Shaw, the former Green Party co-leader who was ousted from his job on Saturday after failing to get a 75 per cent majority to renew his co-leadership for another year.
 Shaw is likely to recontest the leadership.

+The Greens will spend the next week considering whether to throw their support behind Shaw or whether it is time to give the co-leadership to someone new, possibly Auckland Central MP Chlöe Swarbrick - Swarbrick has so far not returned any requests to clarify whether she is or is not contesting the leadership.

+Sunday's vote was over the amount of time to give the party's delegates to approve or vote down any post-election government deal.

 Currently, 150 Green Party delegates, representing Green Party members, have to vote in favour of any deal the party signs with another party (likely Labour) when it goes into government.